What is rTMS?

 How long does it take?

-A single TMS session will last about 30 minutes based on various treatment parameters.
-An outpatient course of treatment for depression usually consists of 20-35 treatments over the course of 5-7 weeks although this can vary depending on an individual's response.
+A single rTMS session will last about 30 minutes based on various treatment parameters.
+An outpatient course of treatment for depression usually consists of 20-35 treatments over the course of 5-7 weeks although this can vary depending on a person's response.
+Maintenance rTMS may be required, which depends on a person's response, perhaps twice a week or even once a fortnight for example.

 What are the side effects?

-TMS is a well-tolerated procedure with few side effects.
-The most common side effects are scalp irritation underneath the magnet, headache, and/or fatigue.
-TMS is free from side effects caused by many antidepressants such as gastrointestinal upset, sexual dysfunction, weight gain, and dry mouth.
+rTMS is a well-tolerated procedure with few side effects.
+The most common side effects are scalp irritation underneath the magnet, headache, and/or fatigue. rTMS is free from side effects caused by many antidepressants such as gastrointestinal upset, sexual dysfunction, weight gain, and dry mouth.
 The most serious side effect is seizures, but the risk of seizures is extremely low.

 Copyright © 2025 The Bendigo Rainbow Hub - All Rights Reserved.